shimondoodkin/jsinc/README.md

   * To bind or to rewrite the function after they loaded
   * Put a callback function in the context object and call it
   * Put jsinc in the context object, as a way for the script load other scripts, binded with the context object filled in.
+  * I use this module to do quick migration of browser libs to node.js